- For the first time during the Second Punic War, the Roman coastal colonies are required to provide soldiers;

 After the battle, the consul Nero decided not to lose any time.
 According to Livius, he was back with his troops in Apulia in just six days, having covered a distance of some 400 kilometres.
 It should be noted that the way the consul treated Hasdrubal’s body was shameful.
 While Hannibal had treated the slain Marcellus with great respect the previous year, Nero had Hasdrubal’s head cut off and took it with him to Apulia.
 There he had some men ride up to Hannibal’s camp where they tossed the severed head towards the outposts.
 Captured Africans were then paraded in plain sight and two were released to report to Hannibal about what had happened.

-Later that year, both Livius and Nero were awarded a triumph by the Senate in a session held in the temple of Bellona, outside the pomerium.
+Later this year, both Livius and Nero were awarded a triumph by the Senate in a session held in the temple of Bellona, outside the pomerium.
 However, only Livius’ army had returned to Rome while that of Nero was still in the field.
 Since the battle had furthermore been fought under Livius’ auspices, the consuls decided that Livius was to ride in a chariot while Nero followed on horseback.
 In other words, Livius held a proper triumph while Nero was given the lesser honour of an ovatio.
 The historian Livius – who may or may not have been a distant relative of the consul – claims that Nero was the true star of the triumph, and that he also had the somewhat dubious honour of being the principal subject of the ribald rhymes traditionally sung by the soldiers in the triumph.
 It should be noted that this was the first triumph held during the Second Punic War.
 The Romans finally had something to celebrate.